 Price of the hop-on hop-off bus pass

-The prices of bus passes fluctuates with the sales.
+The prices of bus passes fluctuate with sales.
 Plus, prices really depend on which bus pass you buy.
-For a full national pass the price can be anywhere between NZ$1000-2000.
+For a full national pass, the price can be anywhere between NZ$1000-2000.
 Keep an eye on those sales and read our 5 Tips to Get a Better Deal for a Backpacker Bus Pass.

 Price of activities and accommodation

 Although the bus driver can book accommodation and activities for you, you pay for these as you go.
 You can expect to pay around NZ$20-30 per night for accommodation (with a couple of exceptions, which you can read more about in our How to Budget for a Hop-on Hop-off Trip Around New Zealand).
 For activities, the prices can range from NZ$10 to NZ$400+, so making your own personal activities budget is essential.
 We’ve made a list of typical activity prices in The Cost of Backpacking in New Zealand.

 Price of food

 You will need to provide your own food and drink on the trip.
 By either stopping in a destination with a supermarket or making a supermarket stop during the day, the bus will give you regular access to a supermarket to buy your own food to cook at the hostel, which is the best way to keep food costs low.
 Having group meals with your fellow bus passengers is another way to reduce food expenses.